-The image on the left was taken by the high resolution camera of Mars Reconnaissance Orbiter (MRO) in 2009, and has been cropped to post here.
+The image on the right was taken by the high resolution camera of Mars Reconnaissance Orbiter (MRO) in 2009, and has been cropped to post here.
 The white streaks are what they suggest is exposed ice/snow.

 From their paper [pdf]

 We interpret these observations to indicate that the light-toned materials are exposures of subsurface, water-ice mantle materials that are very similar to … [materials] being exhumed due to slumping caused by sublimation or seasonal frost processes. … The bright white/yellow appearance of these materials in [MRO] near-infrared imagery is consistent with the presence of dust (relatively clean water ice typically appears relatively blue) that partially covers, or is mixed in with ice deposited as snow, within the pasted-on materials.